 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2020, the Government of New York City reported significant carbon emissions, with a total of approximately 52,900,000 kg CO2e.
-This figure includes 1,900,000 kg CO2e from Scope 1 emissions (fugitive emissions and stationary combustion) and 15,100,000 kg CO2e from Scope 2 emissions (purchased electricity).
-The city has not disclosed any Scope 3 emissions for this year.
-The city has set ambitious climate commitments, aiming to reduce greenhouse gas emissions by 80% by 2050, as outlined in its "Roadmap to 80 x 50" initiative.
+In 2020, the Government of New York City reported a total carbon emissions figure of approximately 52,900 kg CO2e, with emissions distributed across Scope 1 and Scope 2 categories.
+Specifically, Scope 1 emissions included 1,900 kg CO2e from fugitive emissions and 16,500 kg CO2e from stationary combustion, while Scope 2 emissions comprised 11,100 kg CO2e from purchased steam and 15,100 kg CO2e from purchased electricity.
+The city has set ambitious climate commitments, aiming for an 80% reduction in greenhouse gas emissions by 2050, as outlined in its "Roadmap to 80 x 50" initiative.
 However, there are currently no specific reduction targets or achievements reported under the Science Based Targets initiative (SBTi) or other formal reduction initiatives.
-In 2014, the city reported Scope 3 emissions of approximately 2,900,000,000 kg CO2e from waste generated in operations, highlighting the importance of addressing indirect emissions in its climate strategy.
-The emissions data is sourced from the City of New York, New York, and does not indicate any cascaded data from a parent organization.
-Overall, New York City's climate commitments reflect a proactive approach to tackling carbon emissions, although specific reduction targets and achievements remain unspecified.
+In terms of Scope 3 emissions, in 2014, the city reported waste generated in operations contributing approximately 2,900,000,000 kg CO2e.
+This indicates a significant area for potential improvement in emissions management.
+Overall, New York City's climate strategy focuses on reducing emissions across all scopes, with a particular emphasis on transitioning to cleaner energy sources and enhancing sustainability practices.

 Access structured emissions data, company-specific emission factors, and source documents